josephfusco/remember-me/readme.txt

 License: GPL-2.0+
 License URI: http://www.gnu.org/licenses/gpl-2.0.txt

-Plays the chorus of Remember Me from Disney\'s Coco everytime you check Remember Me on the WordPress login page.
+Plays the chorus of Remember Me from Disney's Coco everytime you check Remember Me on the WordPress login page.

 == Description ==
-Plays the chorus of Remember Me from Disney\'s Coco everytime you check Remember Me on the WordPress login page.
+Plays the chorus of Remember Me from Disney's Coco everytime you check Remember Me on the WordPress login page.

 Remember Me © 2017 Walt Disney Records / Pixar.
 Its use in this plugin qualifies as fair use under US copyright law. https://www.copyright.gov/fair-use/more-info.html